Oldman10000/ski-carinthia/README.md

 ### Profile Page

 An authenticated user can access their profile page.
 This page displays their address details, these are saved so that a user can more quickly checkout without having to enter their details each time.
-They can also access previous orders and blog posts from this page
+They can also access previous orders and blog posts from this page.

 This page fulfills user story 8 :heavy_check_mark: